 Khadija Patel is the editor-in-chief of the Mail & Guardian and co-founder of the The Daily Vox.
 Khadija pushes words on street corners and was recently recognised as one of 25 individuals who are reshaping influence and engagement in the media.
 She has been published internationally by Al Jazeera, The Guardian, Quartz and The Daily Maverick, among others, and is currently completing her first book.
 Since 2015, Khadija has been a research associate with WISER (Wits Institute for Social and Economic Research at the University of Witwatersrand in Johannesburg, South Africa) and previously published a community magazine that was distributed internationally.
 She is also a respected commentator on television and radio, both locally and internationally.

 With a touch of liberal licence, it can be said Styli Charalambous co-founded the Daily Maverick in 2009 with editor-in-chief Branko Brkic.
 A Chartered Accountant by profession, Styli is now reformed and passionate about the media business following a stint in investment banking in London.
 He has subsequently helped establish and develop various media start-ups and projects, including Daily Maverick and The Gathering, the country’s premier media and politics conference.
 His official role at Daily Maverick is that of publisher and CEO which translates into “he who fights fires — sometimes successfully but always only after morning coffee”.
 In the early days of Daily Maverick, opinion pieces, sport and business articles could be found with his by-line but he has since stepped aside for more qualified creators to do their thing.
-Among his greatest achievements are the 100-plus payrolls successfully concluded at Daily Maverick (although he insists he no longer keeps count), a co-production role of blonde offspring and dabbling in regime change.
+Among his greatest achievements of finances paydayloansmaker, are the 100-plus payrolls successfully concluded at Daily Maverick (although he insists he no longer keeps count), a co-production role of blonde offspring and dabbling in regime change.

 Dr. William Tayeebwa